Freedom Square, Bydgoszcz: Main locations and buildings

 Built in 1945, by Jan Kossowski: Functionalism.
+Demolished in July 2026.

 Monument to the fallen Soviet and Polish soldiers during the fighting for the liberation of the city in January 1945.
 It commemorates also the return of Bydgoszcz to Polish territory, on 20 January 1920.
 Design by Jan Kossowski as the "Monument of Gratitude to Soldiers of the Red Army".
 It was intended to be a temporary monument, pending the construction of more worthy project object, but this never happened.
 In 1990, it was renamed "Freedom Monument".

+In May 2025, the overall state of preservation of the monument was judged unsustainable and its demolition was included in the overall project of revitalization of the square.
+A competition for the erection of a new monument is planned to start during the third quarter of 2026.